Blog Hero

 Myopia can rapidly progress throughout the teenage years.
 If left untreated, it can result in cataracts, glaucoma, or retinal detachment.

-Myopia Control for Children
+Myopia Treatment and Management for Children

 If your eye doctor determines that your child has myopia, there are methods to help control it.
 This includes contact lenses, eye drops, and laser eye surgery.